Sean-Eva/Portfolio-Projects/Nashville-Project-1/README.txt

 1. Data Source

-- The source of the data is a generic Nashville Housing Data Set available online.
+- The source of the data is a generic Nashville Housing Data Set available online at https://www.kaggle.com/datasets/bvanntruong/housing-sql-project
 - Base data before manipulation located in NashvilleHousing.xlsx

 ====================